MalikTeng/HeartDeformNets/README.md

 # HeartDeformNets

-This repository contains the source code of our paper:
+This repository forks from the [fkong/HeartDeformNet](https://github.com/fkong7/HeartDeformNets.git) that used for their paper:

 Fanwei Kong, Shawn Shadden, Learning Whole Heart Mesh Generation From Patient Images For Computational Simulations (2022)